Diversity in your face…

 We meet a character just as emotionally intelligent and complex in Donald Glover’s Atlanta.
 Gangster rapper Paper Boi struggles with issues from mental health to online trolling, but a scene in episode two of season one illustrates his most delicate and puzzling internal contradiction — though he is involved in drug dealing and ‘authentic’ gangster rapper ways, he is overcome with guilt when he sees neighbourhood kids shooting each other with a toy gun, proclaiming to be “just like Paper Boi”.

 Their mother tells thems off, while Paper Boi interjects, revealing his true identity to add more weight to his point when he says “Shooting people isn’t cool”.
 But then the mother, realising that he is a rapper on the radio, switches and asks for a selfie, disregarding the fact that he was the cause of her child’s violent play.
 This makes Paper Boi even more frustrated, though he can’t help but enjoy the fame.
-Atlanta triumphs when it gives traditionally stereotyped characters nuanced, sensitive personalities, showing that people, no matter their backgrounds, have relatable experiences.
+Atlanta triumphs when it gives traditionally stereotyped characters nuanced, sensitive personalities, showing that people, no matter their backgrounds, have relatable experiences even actually due to diversity.

 “Consistency is the playground of dull minds,” Yuval Noah Harari, author of Sapiens, wrote when discussing cognitive dissonance as a vital asset of the human psyche.
 Struggling daily with these internal catch-22s is important, as it makes us who we are, but when they’re reflected on TV shows, it’s a powerful release of a weight we carry around inside.